Redpoint1/personal-page/SECURITY.md

 ## Supported Versions

-There will be no security updated for older version.
+There will be no security update for older versions.
 It's a personal web page.

 | Version | Supported          |
 | ------- | ------------------ |